 These tests are affected by certain drugs, foods, and stresses.
-Inform your healthcare provider of any medications you are taking and follow any preparation instructions you are given before sample collection.
+Inform your healthcare practitioner of any medications you are taking and follow any preparation instructions you are given before sample collection.

-Metanephrine and normetanephrine are breakdown products (metabolites) of epinephrine (adrenaline) and norepinephrine.
-Epinephrine and norepinephrine belong to a group of similar hormones called catecholamines.
+Metanephrine and normetanephrine are breakdown products (metabolites) of the catecholamines epinephrine (adrenaline) and norepinephrine.
 This test measures the amounts of metanephrine and normetanephrine that are released into the urine over a 24-hour period.

-Catecholamines are produced in the adrenal medulla, the central portion of the adrenal glands, small triangular organs located on top of each kidney and by cells of the sympathetic nervous system.
+Catecholamines are produced by the adrenal glands (as hormones), small triangular organs located on top of each kidney, and by cells of the sympathetic nervous system (called neurotransmitter substances or neurotransmitters).
 The primary catecholamines are dopamine, epinephrine (adrenaline), and norepinephrine.
-These hormones are released into the blood in response to physical or emotional stress.
+Catecholamines are released in response to physical or emotional stress.
 They help transmit nerve impulses in the brain, increase glucose and fatty acid release for energy, dilate small air passages in the lungs called bronchioles, and dilate the pupils.
 Norepinephrine also constricts blood vessels, which increases blood pressure, and epinephrine increases heart rate and the rate at which the body uses energy (metabolism).

 After completing their actions, the catecholamines are broken down to form inactive compounds.
 Epinephrine breaks down into metanephrine and vanillylmandelic acid (VMA), and norepinephrine becomes normetanephrine and VMA.
 Both the hormones and their metabolites are eliminated from the body in the urine.

-Catecholamines and their metabolites are normally present in the urine in small fluctuating amounts that increase appreciably during and shortly after a stressful situation.
+Catecholamines and their breakdown products are normally present in the urine in small fluctuating amounts that increase appreciably during and shortly after a stressful situation.

-However, rare adrenal tumors called pheochromocytomas and rare extra-adrenal tumors called paragangliomas can produce large amounts of the hormones and their metabolites, resulting in greatly increased concentrations in both the blood and urine.
+However, rare tumors of the adrenal gland called pheochromocytomas and rare tumors outside the adrenal glands called paragangliomas can produce large amounts of catecholamines and their metabolites, resulting in greatly increased concentrations in both the blood and urine.
+(These syndromes are often grouped together and abbreviated as PPGL).
 This can cause persistent or episodic periods of hypertension, which may lead to severe headaches.
 Other symptoms include heart palpitations, sweating, nausea, anxiety, and tingling in the hands and feet.